Get the reportMore

 AWS Elastic Load Balancer is a web service to help improve the availability and performance of applications by automatically distributing incoming application traffic among multiple targets, such as AWS EC2 instances, containers, and IP addresses, in one or more Availability Zones.
 The software is designed to keep track of the health of its registered targets.
 If any target appears unhealthy, the traffic is automatically routed away from that target to another healthy one.
 Elastic load balancing scales the load balancers as traffic changes over time, and facilitates auto scaling to the vast majority of workloads.

-Classic Load Balancing.
-This more closely resembles traditional load balancing, but virtual devices replace physical hardware to evenly distribute your incoming requests and ensure clean, fast user experience.
+AWS Classic Load Balancer (CLB) more closely resembles traditional load balancing, but virtual devices replace physical hardware to evenly distribute your incoming requests and ensure a clean, fast user experience.

-Application Load Balancing.
-Application load balancing identifies incoming traffic and directs it to the right resource type.
-For example, URLs tagged with /API extensions can be routed to the appropriate application resources, while traffic bound for /MOBILE can be directed to resources managing mobile access.
+AWS Application Load Balancer (ALB) identifies traffic and directs it to the right resource type.
+For example, URLs tagged with /API extensions can be routed to appropriate application resources, while traffic bound for /MOBILE can be directed to resources managing mobile access.